centreon/centreon-broker/doc/dev/mapping.rst

 =============== ================ ============================================ =============
 Property        Type             Description                                  Version
 =============== ================ ============================================ =============
-loaded          boolean          True if the instance loaded successfully.
+loaded          boolean          True if the instance loaded successfully. poller_id       unsigned integer ID of the poller which received a
+                                 configuration update request (reload).
 =============== ================ ============================================ =============

 *******